jasonsebastian/su-entry-task/README.md

 ## Things to do

 ### User page
-- Maintain on the same page after commenting on a post or login/logout
 - Enable view comments without logging in
-- Count only unhidden comments on index page
-- `@login_required` for user page
 - No refresh after a like on a post
+- Maintain on the same page after commenting on a post or login/logout
 - Customize avatar for each user

 ### Admin page
-- Dismissable success action message
 - Modal 'yes/no' for post deletion
-- Success action message for post deletion